Get

 Conclusion

-It’s completely normal for cats to get startled or scared at times, but if your cat shows signs of chronic anxiety, like overgrooming themselves, going to the bathroom outside the litter box, urine marking, aggression, pacing, restlessness, decreased appetite, and hypervigilance, it’s time to get them checked by a vet.
+It’s completely normal for cats to get startled or scared at times, but if you think your cat is scared of everything or shows signs of chronic anxiety, like overgrooming themselves, going to the bathroom outside the litter box, urine marking, aggression, pacing, restlessness, decreased appetite, and hypervigilance, it’s time to get them checked by a vet.

 How useful was this post?